Skip to main content

 Hardwood (Apitong) The standard for US/European markets.
 Extreme nail-holding power for securing heavy machinery.

-VII.
-Joint Technology: Welding vs. Mechanical
+X. Joint Technology: Welding vs. Mechanical

 Structural integrity depends 30% on material and 70% on connection technology.